Founded by Independent Pharmacists, Serving Independent Pharmacists

 Alex brings over 10 years of experience working with business owners and decision makers to help improve their businesses.

 Alex was born in Fall River, Massachusetts, and grew up in Kentucky.
-He spent four years in the US Navy, working in Air Operations on the aircraft carrier, USS Eisenhower.
+He spent four years in the US Navy, working in Air Operations on the aircraft carrier USS Eisenhower.
 Alex went on to attend the University of Kentucky and Strayer University, graduating with a Bachelor of Business Administration.
-He began his career in sales, gaining experience in retail management and business to business sales, insurance sales, medical device sales, and pharmaceutical wholesale.
+He began his career in sales, gaining experience in retail management and business-to-business sales, insurance sales, medical device sales, and pharmaceutical wholesale.

 Sheila Matthews

-Julie Miramont
+Julie Miramont-Quraishi

-James Oh
+Jim Oh

 Jim enjoys cooking but not cleaning, playing instead of watching, and being outside rather than inside.
 He values bringing energy and strength in support to the community, driving through challenges, and sharing rewards in the many victories to come.